01287 641781 | School Contact: Mrs Barrett |SENDCO: Mrs Marshall | Head Teacher: Claire Moonie | office@hummersea.rac.sch.uk

 • A curriculum which prepares children for the opportunities, responsibilities and experiences of adult life.

-To view our Programme of Study for various subjects, please select from the table below.
-Alternatively, if you would like to discuss any aspect of what is taught at Hummersea Priamry School, please contact Mr Tyreman.
+To view our curriculum offer, please select from the table below.
+Alternatively, if you would like to discuss any aspect of what is taught at Hummersea Primary School, please contact the school office.

 SubjectDownload